madpoet/nws_api/README.md

 This is basically the same as listCDOStations
 *Note that all CDO requests, the json record path always is found under 'results'*

-After you have a list stations
+After you have a list of stations, you can further query based on the station name.

 ##### Note